Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-12.md

     </details>

 30. How should a customer forecast the future costs for running a new web application?
-    - A. Amazon Aurora Backtrack.
+    - A. Amazon Aurora Backtrack
+      [lets you roll back a database to a previous point in time}
     - B. Amazon CloudWatch Billing Alarms.
     - C. AWS Simple Monthly Calculator.
     - D. AWS Cost and Usage report.